rspace-os/api-tutorial/README.md

 ### What version of RSpace is required for this tutorial?

 RSpace 1.63 or newer is needed to follow all the steps.

+### How do I develop client Apps for RSpace?

+Ths tutorial covers use of personal access tokens.
+If you are a developer looking to incorporate OAuth authentication for a client app then please read [Using OAuth](oauth.md).

 ### Use-cases for the API